Manoj-py/health-flex/readme.md

 ## How to run

 ## Install all dependencies `npm i`

+- installs all the dependencies required for project to run

 ## To Run `npm run dev`

+- starts the the server connects to mongodb

+## Env variables required
+- PORT =  any integer or valid port number
+- JWT_SECRET = secret to encrypty tokens
+- MONGO_URI = url of mongodb

 Some endpoints require authentication via a Bearer token in the `Authorization` header.